Fieldwork

 Notes:

-The workshop will enable participants to gain comprehensive knowledge and hands-on experience in textile, paper and metal conservation.
+The workshop enables participants to gain comprehensive knowledge and hands-on experience in paper, metal and textile conservation.
 Documentation and scientific analysis (optical microscopy & XRF, XRD analysis) will also be presented.
 The participants will document original materials and work on replicas.

 Project Size: 1-24 participants